Romans, Visigoths & Viziers

 We drive to Málaga on Spain’s southern coast, and take our return flights home.

 After breakfast, we venture out of the city to explore the ruined Moorish palace of Medina Azahara.
-Upon our return to Córdoba, we discover a city controlled by the Visigoths until the 8th century.
-We explore the Mezquita, a peerless mosque which transformed into an elaborate gilt cathedral in the 16th century.
-Later, we visit the atmospheric Jewish Quarter and end the day at the Archaeological Museum.
+Upon our return to Córdoba, we explore a city colonised by Muslims until the 8th century.
+We visit the Archaeological Museum and explore the Mezquita, a peerless mosque which transformed into an elaborate gilt cathedral in the 16th century.
+Lastly, we explore the atmospheric Jewish Quarter.

 We drive to Málaga on Spain’s southern coast and take our return flights home from here.